nischalk17/LMS--React-and-Nest/docs/FRONTEND.md

 ## Overview

-The frontend is built with React 18 and Vite, providing a fast development experience and optimized production builds.
-It uses TypeScript for type safety and React Router for client-side routing.
+The frontend is built with React 18 and Vite, styled with Tailwind CSS and shadcn/ui components.
+It uses TypeScript for type safety, React Router for client-side routing, Redux Toolkit for auth state, and React Hook Form + Zod for form validation.

 ## Architecture